Grass-block/Quark-Plugin/quark/src/main/resources/assets/update-log.md

+### 0.64.15

+- [Core] hot reload on all platforms are sync now.
+- [Core] Language Detection will use cache as first in first time. this will cause lag for detection but reduce chance of detecting wrong language.
+- [Core] PlayerData will now use UUID to identify player, legacy files will be updated.
+- [Core] All Modules are now using Log4j as logger.
+- [MusicPlayer] Always attempt to ignore delay before any first node being played.
+- [TabMenu] Default splitLine is longer now.
+- [PlayerNameHeader] now use PlayerDataService to store header,legacy file will be auto-updated.
+- [AdvancePluginCommands] Injected aliases to /plugins commands like /pl.
+- [AdvancePluginCommands] Added hover and clicking infos when listing plugins.
+- [AdvancePluginCommands] Plugin manager can now fully remove a plugin and its ref when unloading it.
+[1.20.1]
+- [WESessionSizeLimit] Player Edit operation will be recorded.

+### 0.64.14

+- fix AsyncScheduler using wrong backend
+- fix hot reload issue[1.20.1]
+- fix view-distance calc exception when player died
+- fix we-selection-limit issue when not complete
+- fix player-join data loading issue[1.20.1]

+### 0.64.13

+compatibility: 0.64.10+

+[fix]

+- Actionbar UI are now sorted.(when they show up both,only high-priority UI will be rendered)

+[changes]

+- Adding PortableFunctionalBlocks, allow users to open workbench and grindstone without place them.
+- Player can open their EnderChest by holding them and right clicking air
+- Adding a more detailed ModuleManager and PackageManager listing display with hovered info
+- /quark package list and /quark module list can now have search params.
+- Remake stats page.
+- Added legacy support down to 1.8.8.
+- HoverDisplay can now have multiple columns by placing {#return} as separator

 ### 0.64.12

 [fix]

 - fixed ChatRenderer default rendering format issue.
 - fixed Worldedit selection tracking when not holding wooden_axe as sel-wand tool.
 - fixed Tasks auto-finalize issue on Folia/Leaves platform.
 - fixed ItemDropSecure lost item when inventory full

 [features]

 - WESessionRenderer can now use multi render mode(update/off/persistent) and change by player.
 - All 3d-box HUD now using Flame particle.
 - Using natively Worldedit API for WESessionTracking.